All Ideas

 For each permit, the building official may grant up to two extensions of time or reinstatements, for periods of 180 days each, prior to the start of construction activities, and up to four extensions of time or reinstatements, for periods of 180 days each, after the start of construction activities, provided that the cumulative duration of extensions of time and reinstatements for the same permit or group of related permits may not exceed 720 days.
 The building official must collect a fee as provided in Table 14A-12-1204.1 before granting an extension of time or reinstatement.

+There are two pieces of information from these sections that are relevant to the time between having a permit-in-hand and the start of construction .
+First, once a permit is issued, construction must begin within 180 days or it will be suspended.
 Secondly, these sections set a clear guideline for what is to be considered evidence for the start of construction: an inspection must be requested.
-For example, it is not enough to simply set a backhoe on your site or install a construction fence and declare that as evidence that you have started construction work.
-Construction must have progressed to the extent that one can request an inspection within 180 days.
+For example, it is not enough to simply set a backhoe on your site or install a construction fence.
+Construction must have progressed to an extent that one can request an inspection within 180 days.
+So really, it is more apt to say an inspection must be requested within 180 days of permit payment, rather than start of construction.

 A permit can be extended by 180 days at this stage.
 Similarly, a permit can be reinstated for another 180 days if the permit lapses and becomes suspended.
 Both have effectively the same outcome.
-They both extend the construction clock by 180 days but it is important to remember that they both also require a fee to be paid that is equivalent to 25% of the original permit amount.
-That can be a large fee depending on the amount of the original permit.
+They both extend the construction clock by 180 days but it is important to remember that they both also require a fee to be paid that is equivalent to 25% of the original permit fee.
+That can be a large fee depending on the original permit fee amount.

 There are maximum limitations to the amount of time a permit can go on hold after permit issuance, even when accounting for extensions and reinstatements.
 Once these maximum limitations are hit, the permit is considered expired and cannot be reinstated.
 This is outlined in the final code section below.